Maryambahno/voice-spoof-Detection-with-deeplearning-models/README.md

 ## Results Summary

-The VGGNet model achieved the lowest EER and strongest robustness among all models.
-BiGRU achieved the highest overall classification performance in terms of accuracy and F1-score, while LSTM and GRU also produced competitive and stable results.
+The BiGRU model achieved the highest overall test performance in terms of accuracy and F1-score.
+The GRU model also demonstrated strong performance and obtained the lowest Equal Error Rate (EER), indicating a strong ability to distinguish between genuine and spoofed speech samples.
+The VGG-inspired CNN and LSTM models also produced competitive results, although the LSTM model showed slightly weaker generalization on the test set.

-The detailed performance analysis is available in the thesis documentation.

 ---